-The Computer Information Systems:h combines information technology fundamentals and information systems security with an in-depth look at the criminal justice system.
+The Computer Information Systems combines information technology fundamentals and information systems security with an in-depth look at the criminal justice system.
 This unique combination of skills prepares students to protect computer systems, networks, and data from modern threats while maintaining ethical and legal standards.
 Technical coursework aligns directly with CompTIA A+, Network+, and Security+ exam objectives.

 Certification fees are included in their respective courses.
-Click here for course and degree/certificate information.